The Healthcare M&A Index is a long-only, USD-based, actively managed total return Index

-The Healthcare M&A Index invests in companies which are to benefit from M&A potential (takeover targets and acquirers) as well as from long-term industry drivers and specific company catalysts in the healthcare sector.
+The Index invests in companies which are to benefit from M&A potential (takeover targets and acquirers) as well as from long-term industry drivers and specific company catalysts in the healthcare sector

-The forthcoming US tax reform should notably give a boost to mega deals as smaller ones are driven by fundamentals and are more immune to the political and tax landscape.
+The US tax reform notably should give a boost to mega deals as smaller ones are driven by fundamentals and are more immune to the political and tax landscape

 M&A allows to reignite growth and/or deliver operating leverage.

 Low net debt / EBITDA levels (below a max. level of 3-4x) point to a huge M&A firepower.

 M&A is the natural response to these changing market dynamics as it allows to reignite growth and deliver operating leverage.